PoonLab/courses/PATH9577Q/Readings/Variables.md

 In many other programming languages, the assignment of type is much more explicit --- we have to spell out the fact that we are making a new variable of integer type, and bad things will happen if we try to do non-integer things to it.

-## Integers

-I've mentioned that being a particular `type` means that the object (variable or constant) automatically takes on a number of properties.
-To learn about these properties, we can use the `dir` function.